East Beach Pond Group

 The expansion of the pond was approved and completed by Chichester District Council (CDC), in June 2003.
 Shortly after, the East Beach Pond Group was formed by local residents, who worked closely with CDC and Selsey Town Council (STC) to instigate a programme of work to restore, improve, and upkeep the pond.

-The Group, led by David Haldane, meet weekly year-round to maintain the site.
+The Group meet weekly year-round to maintain the site.
 The following methods are used to conserve the site.

 Targeted control of unwanted shrub, tree and hedgerow growth is used when plants become overcrowded, a public right of passage is blocked, or enjoyment of the site is prevented.
 This work also covers the island in the centre of the pond.